 While China’s national literacy rate is high at some 96 percent, like many countries, pockets exist where reading levels lag.
 This is especially true in rural, agricultural areas where resources are tight, and teachers are stretched thin.
 One solution to the problem is through corporate sponsorships and employee volunteerism.
 Enter Delphi Technologies.

 Working with government and community leaders, our teams were matched with the Central Primary School of Wusi Town, Dazhou City, Sichuan Province.
 Located some 1,800 kilometers outside of Shanghai, the pre-K through ninth grade school provides a place to learn for more than 600 students.
 The school’s basics are in place, but many of the tools needed to instill and sustain good reading habits are absent.
-This where our team is stepping in.
+This is where our team is stepping in.